yukiTakezawa/FS_TSWB/README.md

 # FS-TSWB

-This is the demo code for the Fixed-Support Tree-sliced Wasserstein Barycenter.
+This is the demo code for the Fixed-Support Tree-Sliced Wasserstein Barycenter.
-The sample code is contained in examples.ipynb.

 ## Requirements
 - Python (3.7.4)